pfunks/TCTest/test_faq.md

 ## Where can I ask for help if my question was not answered here?

-If you post your question in the <a href="https://steemit.chat/channel/help">steemit.chat helpchannel</a>, the users there may be able to help.
+If you post your question in the <a href="https://steemit.chat/channel/help">steemit.chat help channel</a>, the users there may be able to help.

-You can also create a post on Steemit.com with the tag #help, and someone may answer it there.
+You can also create a post on Steemit.com with the tag #help, and someone in the community may be able to answer it.

 # Disclaimer